theunicornguild/the-reading-potato/11_login/01_python_1_form.md

 ![dancing potato](https://media1.tenor.com/images/61497871ab091f01703a3f1a624fb3c4/tenor.gif?itemid=11684043)

 The reason this form is just a `Form` because it is not related to any model.
-We won't be creating or editing an object of a certaon model.
+We won't be creating or editing an object of a certain model.
 We just need to create a form where the user can enter the required information.

 In the login form, we want the user to enter his username which is a `CharField` and a password which is also a `CharField`